thomasballinger/posts/2016-07-09-rich-terminal-applications.markdown

 is knowable: it was put there by this very same program, one while loop iteration ago!

-Look out for part 2 where we'll look at using that information to modify previous rows and see how terminal window size changes, history rewrapping, and differences in terminal emulator behavior make this difficult.
+In [part 2](/rich-terminal-applications-2) we'll look at using that information to modify previous rows and see how terminal window size changes, history rewrapping, and differences in terminal emulator behavior make this difficult.